[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 For and against

-- Cody goes beyond simple code completion by providing cross-repository insights and project-wide code comprehension, making it exceptionally useful for developers working on large-scale projects or within enterprise environments.
+• Cody goes beyond simple code completion with cross-repository insights and project-wide code comprehension, which makes it useful for large-scale and enterprise codebases.

-Replit is an online, browser-based integrated development environment (IDE) and collaborative coding platform that allows developers to write, test, and deploy code in multiple programming languages.
+Replit is an online, browser-based development platform that lets you write, test, and deploy code in many programming languages without setting up anything locally.

 Key features